Getting Students into College

 Many of these students are ready for college but simply don’t apply.
 Or, they get into college but don’t enroll, or enroll but do not complete a degree.
 Others are not prepared for college.
 We know, however, that all of them need post-secondary training for their future success.

-We’re going to analyze Mesa’s education data – including students’ classes, grades, test scores, college attendance, and more – in order to identify these college-ready candidates.
+In 2013, we analyzed Mesa’s education data – including students’ classes, grades, test scores, college attendance, and more – in order to identify these college-ready candidates.